 The only thing that’s not working about that is those thoughts themselves, right?

-So you need to shift those thoughts to thoughts that do work.
+You need to shift those thoughts to thoughts that do work.

-So for example, when I’m coaching people, I’ve learned that thoughts that work a lot better are when you completely take the focus off you, right?
+For example, when I’m coaching people, I’ve learned that thoughts that work a lot better are when you completely take the focus off you, right?

 When you’re not thinking about yourself at all, you’re in curious energy.